Incest And One Of The After Effects

 I only finished my tirade when I had spent all my anger and had at last spewed it all out of me.

 But, God ever gracious somehow took me back again to that small baby lying neglected in the pram.

 This time though I saw that I wasn't alone, and I never had been.
 No matter how I felt at the time, the reality was that I had not been alone.

 This time I saw that I was in the centre of God's love and compassion.
 Every hurt, every rejection, every piece of neglect that I suffered, God was right there.

-God somehow showed me; that He took what was happening to me, personally.
+God somehow showed me; that what ever was happening to me, He took it personally.